 What you’ll find throughout Iceland however is that trip expenses rack up pretty quickly because everything is downright pricey.
 To keep costs under control, the best way is to be smart about the accommodations that you pick.
-Hotels easily start at $300 and up but if you look hard and early enough, you can land a smart place to stay without breaking the bank.
+Here are the top 5 hotels in Reykjavik that won’t break the bank.

 Affordable Reykjavik Hotels For Under $200

 Scanning through all the available hotels, apartments, and guesthouses in Reykjavik, I’ve landed on these 5 best properties to consider as you plan out your trip.
 To keep the search a bit focused, what I have done is exclude shared room hostels but have included guesthouses that have shared bathrooms.

 Most Popular Car Rental Company in Iceland